 Recent advances in computational pathology have demonstrated the feasibility of predicting therapeutically relevant biomarkers directly from routine H\&E-stained slides, which may accelerate treatment decisions\cite{prelaj2024artificial}.
-To systematically evaluate ELF’s capability in this context, we conducted a large-scale study using the TCGA pan-cancer cohort, which includes 28 clinically actionable genetic alterations spanning 13 cancer types and approximately 6,500 patients\cite{weinstein2013cancer}.
-On the TCGA benchmark, ELF achieved a mean area under the receiver operating characteristic curve (AUC) of 0.734 $\pm$ 0.091 across 74 biomarker-indication combinations, significantly surpassing prior foundation models, including TITAN (0.718 $\pm$ 0.099), CHIEF (0.693~$\pm$~0.101), and Prov-GigaPath (0.692 $\pm$ 0.106) ($P$ = 0.034, two-sided Wilcoxon test comparing TITAN versus ELF; \textbf{\cref{fig:figure3}a}).
-A heatmap visualization further illustrates ELF’s biomarker prediction performance for individual tasks, with a high accuracy (AUC $>$ 0.85) for clinically actionable biomarkers, such as \textit{BRAF} mutation in thyroid and colorectal cancers, \textit{KRAS} and \textit{ROS1} mutations in lung cancer, \textit{IDH1} and \textit{FGFR3} mutations in gliomas (\textbf{\cref{fig:figure3}b}).
+To systematically evaluate ELF's capability in this context, we conducted a large-scale study using the TCGA pan-cancer cohort, which includes 28 clinically actionable genetic alterations spanning 14 cancer types and approximately 6,500 patients\cite{weinstein2013cancer}.
+On the TCGA, ELF achieved a mean area under the receiver operating characteristic curve (AUC) of 0.719 \(\pm\) 0.142 across 84 biomarker-indication combinations, significantly surpassing prior foundation models, including TITAN (0.701 \(\pm\) 0.154), CHIEF (0.676~\(\pm\)~0.162), and Prov-GigaPath (0.678 \(\pm\) 0.149) (\(P < 0.05\); Figure~3\textbf{A}).
+A heatmap visualization further illustrates ELF's biomarker prediction performance for individual tasks, with a high accuracy (AUC \(>\) 0.85) for clinically actionable biomarkers, such as \emph{BRAF} mutation in thyroid and colorectal cancers, \emph{KRAS} and \emph{ROS1} mutations in lung cancer, \emph{IDH1} and \emph{FGFR3} mutations in gliomas (Figure~3\textbf{B} and Figure S5).